bradford-hamilton/Ruby-On-Quails/guides/source/debugging_rails_applications.md

 ```
 [1, 2, 3, 4, 5]

-Title: Rails debugging guide
+Title: Quails debugging guide
 ```

 The Logger
 ----------

 It can also be useful to save information to log files at runtime.
-Rails maintains a separate log file for each runtime environment.
+Quails maintains a separate log file for each runtime environment.

 ### What is the Logger?

-Rails makes use of the `ActiveSupport::Logger` class to write log information.
+Quails makes use of the `ActiveSupport::Logger` class to write log information.
 Other loggers, such as `Log4r`, may also be substituted.

 You can specify an alternative logger in `config/application.rb` or any other environment file, for example: